linguist89/sps-digital-tech-documentation/charts.md

  Examples of adding these are available with all templates that have charts on them as well as databases that contain synthetic data to illustrate the type of data required.

-## The variable `chart_build_details`
+## Chart_build_details

-`chart_build_details` is what gets passed to the Javascript function to create the charts from the Javascript code.
 In `MainModule` there is a function called `get_chart_build_details` which takes as a parameter the `chart_info` and returns the `chart_build_details` variable.
 This variable is consistent with the dictionary syntax that is needed to create the chart in Javascript, so there isn't a need to change this unless you want to customize the charts, but then you would need to know how the Javascript syntax works.